rafaelferrari0/rtl_fm_player/README.md

 RTL SDR FM Player
 ===================

-SDR Stereo FM radio receiver for RTL dongles, with TimeShift and Recording.
+RTL_FM_PLAYER allows FM Stereo listening with TimeShift and Recording functions, using RTL DVB-T compatible USB dongles on Linux and Windows.
-TimeShift function can go back some minutes in time to listen it again.
+TimeShift function can go back some minutes in time to listen your song again. :musical_note:
-Recording function to save WAV files.
+Use recording function save Stereo WAV files.

 Description
 -----------
-**RTL FM Player** is a small tool to listen FM stereo radio by using a compatible DVB-T dongle.
+**RTL FM Player** is a small tool to listen FM stereo radio by using a compatible RTL DVB-T dongle.
 Is a console application that runs on Linux and Windows, all commands like changing stations and timeshifting is controlled by keyboard keys.
-Outputs stereo audio to sondcard using SDL library.
+Outputs stereo audio to soundcard using SDL library.
-Can record audio .wav file format.
+Record stereo .wav file format.

+Runs on ANY Linux version (if compiled from source). :thumbsup:
+Runs on ANY Windows version (from XP to 11). :thumbsup:

 The DVB-T dongle has to be based on the Realtek RTL2832U.
 See http://sdr.osmocom.org/trac/wiki/rtl-sdr for more RTL SDR details.